BrixtinW/CS-312-Projects/Project2/Project2.md

 ### Time Complexity

 The main call to DCHull() in compute_hull() calls several subfunctions and can be divded into three basic parts.
 The first part is the DCHull() function itself which uses a divde and conquer approach with a time complexity of at most O(log n).

 <img src="Time-Complexity-of-DCHull.jpg" alt="DCHull Complexity Diagram" width="700">

 At the end of the DCHull() Function, it calls mergeHulls(), which we will now show has at most a O(n) time complexity.
 If mergeHulls() has a O(n) time complexity, then our overall time complexity would be O(log n) * O(n)  or O(n log n) as each recursive call calls mergeHulls() (with O(n)) log n times resulting in a O(n log n) time complexity.

 mergeHulls() has 2 main parts, which in turn are made up of a single logical block repeated twice for both the left and right hulls.
 In the first part, we find the upper and lower tangents to the left and right hulls.
+Every time the line between the two hulls moves, it gets closer and closer to the top of the hull.
+Becuase there is a finite distance between the starting point and the point of the upper tangent, both loops are at most O(2n) or O(n), making this entire logical block O(n).
+The side says the while loop is O(n/2) to show that as one side increments higher the other side also progresses to the final tangent point.
+This entire block is then repeated again to find the lower tangent, and it has the same time complexity.

 <img src="Time-Complexity-of-Finding-Tangents.jpg" alt="Finding Tangents Complexity Diagram" width="1000">

+The last block shows the time it takes to merge the two hulls together.
+The loop we take to merge the two hulls starts at the lower tangent on the left and increments to the upper tangent.
+The max that this loop could be is less than n times, and would offset the amount of times the other hull has to loop to find the outer points as well.
+The overall time complexity of this section is also O(n)

 <img src="Time-Complexity-of-Merging-Hulls.jpg" alt="Merging Hulls Complexity Diagram" width="1000">

 #### Recurrence Relation and the Master Theorem

+Now, to find the Recurrence Relation

 ### Space Complexity